 WebGL1 had just a few texture formats.
 WebGL2 has TONS!

-3D texture are just that.
-Textures that have 3 dimensions.
+3D textures are just that, textures that have 3 dimensions.

 vec4 color = texture(someSampler2DArray, vec3(u, v, slice));

-in WebGL1 textures that were not a power of 2 could not have mips.
+In WebGL1 textures that were not a power of 2 could not have mips.
 In WebGL2 that limit is removed.
-Non-power of 2 texture work exactly the same as power of 2 textures.
+Non-power of 2 textures work exactly the same as power of 2 textures.

-In WebGL1 if needed to get the inverse of a matrix you had to
+In WebGL1 if you needed to get the inverse of a matrix you had to

 inverse function as well as

 In WebGL1 there are various compressed texture formats that are hardware dependent.
-S3TC was bascially desktop only.
-PVTC was iOS only.
-Etc..
+S3TC was basically desktop only.
+PVTC was iOS only, etc.